vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Publish-NsxtEdgeClusterHealth.md

 ## Description

-The `Publish-NsxtEdgeClusterHealth` cmdlet formats the NSX Edge Cluster health data from the SOS JSON output and publishes it as either a standard PowerShell object or an HTML object.
+The `Publish-NsxtEdgeClusterHealth` cmdlet formats the NSX Edge Cluster health data from the SoS JSON output and publishes it as either a standard PowerShell object or an HTML object.

 ## Examples